How to Use a Fish Tape for Pulling Wire Through Conduit

 - Feed the Fish Tape: Position yourself at one end of the electrical conduit.
 Unreel the fish tape and feed the leader end into the raceway opening.
 Push the tape through the conduit, using short, firm motions.
 If you encounter a bend or obstruction, you may need to pull back slightly and twist the tape to help the fish tape leader navigate the corner.

 - Attach the Wires: Once the end of the fish tape emerges from the other side of the conduit, it’s time to attach your conductors.
-For multiple wires, strip about 4-6 inches of the insulation off each one using a proper wire stripping tool.
-Stagger the wires by a few inches, loop the copper of the first wire through the eyelet of the fish tape leader, and twist it back on itself securely.
+Leave at least 6 inches (150 mm) of free conductor (consistent with minimum free conductor guidance) and use a proper wire stripping tool.
+Stagger the conductors so you can form a tapered transition; this helps reduce snagging.

 - Pull the Conductors: One person should slowly and steadily pull the fish tape back through the conduit.
-A second person should be at the other end, feeding the stranded wire or solid conductors into the conduit and applying wire pulling lubricant.
+A second person should be at the other end, feeding the stranded wire or solid conductors into the conduit and applying wire pulling lubricant as needed.
 Communication is key to avoid binding and excessive tension.

 - Complete the Pull: Continue pulling with consistent force until the pulling head emerges.
 Pull enough extra wire through to comfortably make your connections at both ends, then cut the conductors from their spools.